pintergreg/software-engineering/lectures/02_scrum.md

 ## about sprints

-- in the case of a long spring
+- in the case of a long sprint
     - the sprint goal may become invalid
     - complexity may rise, and
     - risk may increase